MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-SiteMailbox.md

 ```

 ### -Identity
-!!!
-Exchange Server 2013

-The Identity parameter specifies the identity of the site mailbox.
-You can use any of the following values:

-- Distinguished name (DN)

-- GUID

-- Name

-- Display name

-- Alias

-- Primary SMTP address

-You can't use this parameter in conjunction with the SharePointUrl parameter.

-!!!
-Exchange Server 2016, Exchange Online

 The Identity parameter specifies the identity of the site mailbox.
 You can use any of the following values:

 - Distinguished name (DN)